The Certificate class of 2017 have now graduated!

 - Plant ID workshop (tutorial)

-During this initial course you will also have sessions on career planning, goal-setting and guidance on background reading, getting experience and working on your CV.
+During this initial course you will also have sessions on health and safety, CIEEM membership, career planning, goal-setting, guidance on background reading, getting experience and working on your CV.
 Throughout the week there will be plenty of opportunities to chat to the tutors and to ask lots of questions.

 Part 2 – Additional Field Courses (Standard And PLUS)